-There are only a handful of states that allow their citizens to earn a living processing motor vehicle transactions, fortunately for you, Pennsylvania is one of them.
+There are only a handful of states that allow their citizens to make money processing motor vehicle transactions and fortunately for you Pennsylvania is one of them.

 Becoming a PennDOT Card Agent

 A card agent can issue temporary registration cards in connection with the transfer of an existing vehicle registration plate.

 Jake wants to transfer his existing registration plates from his car to his truck.

 Carmen, the card agent, can complete the transfer of registration form and issue a temporary registration card.